washi4/deploy-otel-demo-alloy/README.md

 ### Run the 5 exports
 Your choice:
-- make the file executable and run it;
+- make exports.env executable and run it;
-- copy/paste the export statements to the command line;
+- copy/paste the export statements from exports.env to the command line;
 - make them part of your environment setup in another way of your choosing.

 <br>